hwonsuk/Portfolio_Demo/README.md

 </p>

 #### Portfolio sharpe ratio
-Another possible visualization for the empty upper right plot is to include something that shows return/risk for portfolios.
-Below is a sample using sharpe ratios.
+Another option is to include something that shows the return/risk for portfolios.
+Below is an example using sharpe ratios.

 <p align='center'>
 <img src = 'https://user-images.githubusercontent.com/60523841/105906139-4d165b80-5ff1-11eb-8006-d05a15a80241.png' width='300'>
 </p>

 ### Takeaway
-As different users may have varying preferences for what they want to see regarding portfolio performance, it may be helpful to provide some way for users to pick and choose the types of visualizations they want to use.
+As different users may have varying preferences for how they would like to see portfolio performance, it may be helpful to provide some way for users to pick and choose the types of visualizations they wish to include.
 I am working on an interactive dashboard with a broader array of performance metrics and visualization options.